0art-vandelay0/vendor-order/README.md

 -   Check that you have the appropriate .NET packages installed to run dotnet
 -   Make sure the port needed to run is not currently already in use.
--   Try creating a `global.json` file in the Bakery.Tests dir that contains the following code to override the default version:<br>
+-   Try creating a `global.json` file in the Pierres.Tests dir that contains the following code to override the default version:<br>
     {<br>
     &emsp;&emsp; "sdk": {<br>
     &emsp;&emsp;&emsp;&emsp;"version": "6.0.402"<br>